code-review-checklists/java-concurrency/README.md

 See also [RC.2](#unsafe-concurrent-point-read) regarding unbalanced synchronization of read accesses to mutable objects, such as collections.

+There is a relevant inspection "Field accessed in both synchronized and unsynchronized contexts" in IntelliJ IDEA.

 <a name="server-framework-sync"></a>
 [#](#server-framework-sync) IS.4. **Is the business logic written for server frameworks thread-safe?** This includes: